The fortunes of Ecuador and Venezuela will continue to diverge in 2019

 What are the implications of the transition?

 The transition has not been problem free.
 Unravelling the inherited authoritarian structures is a complex process that will take time.
-There are still systemic weaknesses in the judicial system that undermine its independence.
+There are still systemic weaknesses in the judicial system that undermine its independence and may impact investment in Ecuador.
 Court proceedings are still very slow.
 In the past, foreign companies have experienced difficulties in the enforcement of contract rights, securing equal treatment under the law, and protecting IP rights.
 Regulatory regimes have been subject to sudden changes.
 Latterly, local judges have questioned extractives projects on environmental and prior consultation grounds, forcing the suspension of one of the country’s designated strategic mining projects.

 The overall expropriation risk is now low, as the cash-strapped Moreno government looks to make the country more attractive to FDI.
 We've seen an improvement of the country's score in our Resource Nationalism Index.
 A USD10 billion financing deal with the IMF and other multilaterals signed in February 2019 will also stabilise the policy environment to the next election in 2021.

 Under a reinstated production sharing contract regime, the country successfully tendered seven oil blocks in its first auction of 2019.
 Initial investment is estimated at USD700 million and nominal revenues for the state forecast at USD1.8 billion upon production (based on a cautious assumed average oil price of USD60/barrel).

 Moving forward, we expect a continued pivot back to policy orthodoxy by the Moreno government, followed by a transition to a centre-right business-friendly administration in the general election in 2021.
 This will successfully complete the transition away from Correa's discredited 'Citizen's Revolution'.